alibaba/bifrostui/packages/bui-core/src/Breadcrumb/index.en-US.md

 };
 ```

-### Using BreadrumbItem
+### Using BreadcrumbItem

-Use BreadrumbItem instead of items for rendering
+Using BreadcrumbItem for rendering instead of items.

 ```tsx
 import { Breadcrumb, BreadcrumbItem } from '@bifrostui/react';